5 Common Spinal Injuries after a Car Accident

 Herniated and Ruptured Disc Injuries

 Your vertebrae protect and house the spinal column.
-Between each vertebra are discs that prevent the bones from rubbing together or against your nerves.
-An auto accident may alter or tear the discs, or even cause them to rupture.
-If that occurs, either herniated or ruptured discs may result.
+Between each vertebra are spinal discs that prevent the bones from rubbing together or against your nerves.
+An auto accident may alter or tear the discs or even cause them to rupture.
+If that occurs, a herniated or ruptured disc may result.
 Radiating pain and numbness can be experienced throughout specific areas of the body (normally the limbs).

 In milder cases, it may be possible to correct the problem without surgery, and instead with conservative treatment management such as rest or chiropractic care.